 Applicators must carry a physical or electronic copy of the permit with them while spraying, along with relevant chemical Safety Data Sheets (SDS).
 These materials can be carried in hard copies but will also be stored electronically on each Pesticide iPad.
 It is the Applicator's sole responsibility to study and know the constraints of the permit and follow them without exception.
 Applicators will reference the most recent version of the permit (labeled with the current year), if questions arise, for the most up-to-date regulations.
-Examples of changing regulations could include surface water and well buffers, allowable chemicals and their application rates, and invasive species and when it is appropriate to treat for them.
-AAF&M will conduct on site visits with Applicators to verify permitted mixtures are being sprayed.
+Examples of changing regulations could include surface water and well buffers, allowable chemicals and their applicators to verify permitted mixtures are being sprayed.